Frequently Asked Questions

 I have completed my 4-year bachelor’s degree already, but it took me longer than 4 years to complete the last 90 units.
 Am I no longer eligible for admission?

 Our admissions process has been designed to broaden access to medical education and create more entry points for talented and qualified applicants from a wide range of backgrounds.
-Applicants who do not meet the time requirement for degree completion may apply through the MCAT-only option.
+Applicants who do not meet the time requirement for degree completion may apply through the MCAT option.
+The MCAT has no time to completion or course load requirements.

-I am missing some of the pre-requisite courses or have taken them but received a grade lower than a B-, but I already completed my bachelor’s degree.
-Am I no longer eligible for admission?
+I am missing some of the pre-requisites or have taken them but received a grade lower than a B-, but I already completed my bachelor’s degree.
+Am I no longer eligible?

 The SFU School of Medicine admissions process has been designed to broaden access to medical education and create more entry points for talented and qualified applicants from a wide range of backgrounds.
-Applicants who did not complete courses in their bachelor's degree that satisfy the pre-requisites or did not receive a grade higher than B- may take courses outside of their degree and apply through the MCAT-only option.
+Applicants who did not complete the Humanities/Social Science or Life Science courses in their bachelor's degree that satisfy the pre-requisites or did not receive a grade higher than B- may take courses outside of their degree and apply through the MCAT option.

 Applicants to the SFU School of Medicine must have completed a four-year undergraduate degree (or an equivalent program) from a recognized institution.

-Applicants to the GPA-only and GPA & MCAT options are required to complete the last 90 units of their undergraduate degree within four calendar years.
+Applicants applying to the GPA or GPA & MCAT options are required to complete the last 90 units of their undergraduate degree within four calendar years.

 We understand that some students may face circumstances that extend their degree completion timeline.
-Applicants who do not meet the four-year requirement may request a committee review for consideration.
+Applicants who do not meet the four-year requirement may wish to submit a Request for Review of Academic Requirements.
+This form will be available on the Academic Requirements page of our website during the application period.

 Do pre-requisites need to be taken within the last 90 units?

-For GPA-only and GPA & MCAT options: Pre-requisite courses can come from anytime within the single-undergraduate degree being used for the Adjusted GPA Calculation.
+For GPA and GPA & MCAT options: Pre-requisite courses can come from anytime within the single-undergraduate degree being used for the Adjusted GPA Calculation.

-For the MCAT-only option: Pre-requisite courses may be demonstrated through any number or combination of transcripts, including transcripts not leading to a degree, or graduate study transcripts.
+For the MCAT option: Pre-requisite courses may be demonstrated through any number or combination of transcripts, including transcripts not leading to a degree, or graduate study transcripts.

-Please refer to the Applicant Manual or this document for guidance on determining what courses might meet this requirement.
-BC applicants can use the BC Transfer Guide to find evaluated transferrable courses from their home institution to fulfill this requirement.
+Please refer to the Applicant Manual or the PDFs linked on our Academic Requirements page for guidance on determining what courses might meet this requirement.
+Applicants who have attended institutions in British Columbia can use the BC Transfer Guide to find evaluated transferrable courses from their home institution to fulfill this requirement.

-The Undergraduate Medical Admissions Office will also accept courses where the title and calendar copy describes topics related to Life Sciences.
+The Undergraduate Medical Admissions Office will also accept courses where the title and calendar copy describes topics related to the relevant pre-requisite.
 However, the Office cannot assess course pre-requisites prior to application submission.
 A determination of whether a course satisfies the requirement will be made during the file review process.

-Will AP or IB credits satisfy the pre-requisite course requirements?
+Do I need to submit my AP or IB transcripts to satisfy the pre-requisite course requirements?

 Pre-requisite courses, including those used to meet the Humanities and Social Sciences requirement, must be completed at a post-secondary institution and appear with grades on that institution’s transcript.